d4rk50ul1/klipper-on-android/README.md

 ## Misc
 You can start/stop Klipper and Moonraker manually by using the `service` command (eg: `sudo service start klipper`).
 Logs can be found in `/home/android/klipper_logs`.

+## Troubleshooting (ongoing section based on comments)
+- There might be the case that when accessing Mainsail through Browser, you get an error message and no connection to moonraker: mainsail Permission denied while connecting to upstream in klipper_logs/mainsail_error.log.
+To fix this you must change the file /etc/nginx/nginx.conf , change user www-data; to user android;